Inclusion Blueprint Sets New Standard for Measuring Law Firm Inclusion & Diversity

 The Inclusion Blueprint, a collaborative project between Diversity Lab and ChIPs, provides a first-of-its-kind tool to measure the representation of diverse lawyers and the career-enhancing inclusion activities that law firms should employ to ensure that historically underrepresented lawyers have fair and equal access to quality work, influential people, and other opportunities.
 More details on the Inclusion Blueprint Results and Champions can be found here.
 And more details on the ChIPs Honor Roll awardees can be found here.

-The Inclusion Blueprint includes two main categories for law firms to track, measure, and benchmark their diversity and inclusion efforts at both the leadership and practice group levels: (1) current diversity representation thresholds — called the Inclusion Blueprint Quotient (IQ) — and year-over-year progress; and (2) ongoing inclusion practices and activities.
+The Inclusion Blueprint includes two main categories for law firms to track, measure, and benchmark their diversity and inclusion efforts at both the leadership and practice group levels: (1) current diversity representation thresholds — called the Inclusion Blueprint Thresholds (IBT) — and year-over-year progress; and (2) ongoing inclusion practices and activities.

 It differs significantly from traditional diversity surveys as a result of these two elements.
-Rather than asking for a snapshot of raw data and metrics on the representation of historically underrepresented lawyers, it provides specific IQ targets across three populations that firms should strive to achieve at both the firm leadership and practice group levels, including:
+Rather than asking for a snapshot of raw data and metrics on the representation of historically underrepresented lawyers, it provides specific IBT targets across three populations that firms should strive to achieve at both the firm leadership and practice group levels, including: